Wondering what the best investments for non-registered accounts in Canada are? This post is for you.

 - Flexibility: Non-registered accounts are generally more flexible since there are no contributions or withdrawal limits.
 You can invest as much or as little as you want in the accounts, and withdraw any time you need the cash.

 - Qualified Investments: CRA has a list of qualified investments for registered accounts.
 This won’t be an issue for most investors but it’s still a good idea to understand what you’re allowed to hold in a registered account.
-For example, you can only invest your registered account funds in securities that are listed on a designated stock exchange.
+For example, you can only invest your registered account cash in securities that are listed on a designated stock exchange.
 The same restriction isn’t applicable for non-registered accounts.

-Investment Types and their tax effect
+Investment Types and their Tax Effect

 The tax effect of each asset class depends on the type of returns you receive and the account you’re investing in.